ELIJAHKUNGU/django-github-actions-aws/README.md

 # What is AWS?
 AWS stands for Amazon Web Services.
 It is a platform owned by Amazon, and this platform allows you access to a broad range of cloud computing services.

-Cloud computing – I thought you said no big words?
-Most times businesses and even individual developers build applications just so other people can use them.
-For that reason, these applications have to be available on the interwebs.

 # Prerequisites